jcacela0298/HTML-Programs/Fitness Website/ReadMe.txt

 Press enter and you will be taken to the website.

-If you would like a brief demo & tutorial, here is a link to my YouTube tutorial: https://youtu.be/SsRl5t3_P8I
+If you would like a brief demo & tutorial, here is a link to my YouTube video: https://youtu.be/SsRl5t3_P8I